 Line baby up so that their nose is next to your nipple and wait for them to give you a big gaping mouth.
-I know this isn’t easy – newborns’ mouths are tiny, even when gaping.
-Just wait for the biggest mouth you can get, tickling their chin or touching your nipple to their nose if that helps.
+This isn’t easy – newborns’ mouths are tiny, even when gaping.
+Just wait for the biggest mouth you can get – try tickling their chin or touching your nipple to their nose to see if it helps.

 Baby to breast – chin first

 When you see that gape, move fast!
 Move your baby forward so your nipple and a big mouthful of breast goes into their mouth.
 They should come towards you chin first and scoop the breast into their mouth with their tongue.

 This can be tricky to master – but you must bring your baby to your breast.
 Try hard not to ‘post’ your nipple into your baby’s mouth – they are not going to latch well and have a big enough mouthful of breast that way.

 When your baby is latched on, check these things: